Tabor House is Birmingham’s only permanent night shelter, offering shelter and support to people experiencing

-Birmingham has seen an 80% increase in the number of people sleeping rough.
-Estimates suggest there could be up to 200 people sleeping rough in Birmingham, possibly more.
+Birmingham has seen a great increase in the number of rough sleepers.
+Figures suggest there are 200 people, possibly more, sleeping rough in the city.
 Until Tabor House opened there was no permanent night shelter.
 Emergency provision was only available for three months a year through the Churches’ Winter Night Shelter.
-Over the last two years, a working group carried out research and consultation to plan for the set-up of a night shelter in the city.

 Tabor House is a collaborative project between the Catholic Archdiocese of Birmingham, Father Hudson’s Care, Housing Justice, Irish in Birmingham, local philanthropists and business people, the Birmingham Rough Sleepers Team (Midland Heart) and local homelessness specialists.
 It is managed by the iShelter Management Committee, made up of representatives from the key partner organisations.